Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Stochastic Mechanical Balance Equations

 As an special case, where $L = 100 \,\si{\mm}$, $E(X) = 200 \,\si{\GPa}$, $A(X) = 20 \, \si{\mm}$, $f(X) = 0 \, \si{kN \, \mm^{-1}}$ and $F=800 \, \si{kN}$ are constants, the homogeneous analytical displacement $u_{\text{ho}}(X)$ is:

 To formulate the SBVP, we consider the input uncertainty in the material parameter $E \sim \mathcal{LN}\big(\mu_E=200 \,\si{\GPa}\,,\, \sigma_E^2=10^2 \,\si{\GPa}^2 \big)$.
-Note that in all examples of this contribution, we chose $P_E = 4$. \autoref{fig:1D_bar_uncertain1} demonstrates the results of stochastic displacement based on MC with $\NMC=1000$ against PC with $P=5$. \autoref{subfig:1D_bar_HisPDF} shows the comparison of histogram and \textit{probability distribution function} (PDF) at the tip of the bar. \autoref{subfig:1D_bar_CDF_MCPC} and \autoref{subfig:1D_bar_PDF_MCPC} depict a reasonable agreement between PDFs and \textit{cumulative distribution function} (CDF) between MC and PC at the tip of the bar.
+Note that in all examples of this contribution, we chose $P_E = 4$. \autoref{fig:1D_bar_uncertain1} demonstrates the results of stochastic displacement based on MC, $\MuMC \in \bbR^{50 \times 1} $, with $\NMC=1000$ against PC, $\MuPC \in \bbR^{50 \times 1}$, with $P=5$. \autoref{subfig:1D_bar_HisPDF} shows the comparison of histogram and \textit{probability distribution function} (PDF) at the tip of the bar. \autoref{subfig:1D_bar_CDF_MCPC} and \autoref{subfig:1D_bar_PDF_MCPC} depict a reasonable agreement between PDFs and \textit{cumulative distribution function} (CDF) between MC and PC at the tip of the bar.
+It is noteworthy that that we obtained the stochastic displacement by solving the forward problem only $S = 2P = 10$ times using PC which is a significant reduction compared to the $\NMC=1000$ times required by the MC method.
+To provide a better understanding of the computational complexity, let $n_{\vecu}=49$ be the number of unknown degrees of freedom.
+Typically, the FEM generates a linear system of equations of size $n_{\vecu} \times n_{\vecu}$.
+Solving this system of equations has a computational complexity of $\calO(n_u^s)$, where $s$ is typically 1, 2 or 3 depending on the linear solver used.
+Therefore, with PC, the computation requires $\calO(2P n_u^s)$ to obtain the stochastic displacement.